- About Working with Procurement as a Facility Account

 - Instructions to view when the vendor product list was last updated are here: Viewing When Vendor Product List was Last Updated.

-Vendor Product List with non-Partner Vendor
+Vendor Product List with non-Interfaced Vendor

-If the vendor is a non-partner vendor, then the vendor product list must be uploaded manually via an import of an Excel® file, such as an order guide.
+If the vendor is a non-interfaced vendor, then the vendor product list must be uploaded manually via an import of an Excel® file, such as an order guide.
 Subsequent updates to the vendor product list will occur manually via fresh imports of the file.

 If the parent account has added the vendor and DC to its account, then the parent account can be responsible for maintaining the vendor product list for the child account by publishing the list to the child account.
 A facility account must consult with its parent account to determine if the parent or the child account will be maintaining the vendor product list.